SMerrony/DasherQ/README.md

 # DasherQ
 DASHER Terminal Emulator (Qt version)

+*DASHERQ IS NO LONGER MAINTAINED - PLEASE CONSIDER USING https://github.com/SMerrony/DasherG INSTEAD.*

 DasherQ is a free terminal emulator for the Data General DASHER-series terminals.
 It is written in C++/Qt5 and should build and run on all desktop platforms supported by that combination.